l0n3m4n/Writeups/medium/smol/smol.md

 ```

 ## Endpoint
-We were clicking around, looking for links that might be useful for further analysis, and after a short while, we found the `login.php` page.
+clicking around, looking for links that might be useful for further analysis, and after a short while, we found the `login.php` page.

 ![login.php](login.php.png)